knative/docs/serving/cluster-local-route.md

-# Making your Routes local to the cluster.
+# Making your Routes local to the cluster

 In Knative 0.3.x or later, all Routes with a domain suffix of `svc.cluster.local` will only be visible inside the cluster.